Shaik-sameer-AIML/Precise-Detection-and-Analysis-of-Brain-Tumor-Progression-Using-CNN/README.md

 3. After uploading the dataset in the Google Drive, Mount Drive with the Google Colab repository.

-4. Execute the Fundus Disease Detection script in the Colab notebook, which may involve adapting the script to run within a notebook environment.
+4. Execute the  Disease Detection script in the Colab notebook, which may involve adapting the script to run within a notebook environment.

 5. Make sure that the Retinopathy Disease Prediction script runs within the Colab notebook environment and required packages are installed in the Colab environment using the following commands.
     ```